Special educational needs and disabilities (SEND) can affect a child’s ability to learn. They can affect their:

 All schools have a statutory duty to publish a policy and Information Report about provision for children who have Special Educational Needs or Disabilities.

-Please download and read the following information to learn more about our Special Educational Needs policy:
+Please download and read the following information to learn more about Special Educational Needs and Disability (SEND) at Werrington Primary School:

 Visit the new Staffordshire SEND Local Offer (Special Educational Needs and Disability):